 Action # Title Description Total Funds Contributing 2.1 Community and Family Engagement The Parent and Family Education and Consultation Program (PFECP) builds relationships with families through a multi-tiered system of support.
 The PFECP team currently includes 11 staff members from each school site and the central office.
 PFECP also has several community partners and contracts with paid vendors to support with community engagement.
 The California School Climate, Health, and Learning Surveys (CalSCHLS) is administered to LACOE students, parents, caregivers and staff to measure school climate, connectedness, and academic interests.
 The California School Parent Survey (CSPS), the parent component of CalSCHLS, was administered to parents and caregivers December 2023 - February 2024.?481 parent surveys were collected across all LACOE school sites.
-31% strongly agree that the school promotes parental involvement. \$341,460.00 No
+31% strongly agree that the school promotes parental involvement.
+Throughout the course of the school year, parents will be provided with approximately 146 events in the form of in person and virtual programming, through their participation in learning opportunities offered through the Parent and Family Education and Consultation Program (PFECP).
+Through the PFECP, parents will be invited to attend classes on topics such as Special Education, Social Emotional Learning, Empowerment, Motivation, Technology, Emotional Intelligence, Youth Advocacy and Trauma Informed Parenting. \$341,460.00 No I Page 54 of 89